Victorian Railways hopper wagons: GJX/F & VHGF/X/Y (grain)

 From the late 1960s, it was finally being realised that, in particular, manual loading and unloading of GY four-wheeled wagons was getting too expensive.
 In response to the issue, development of a different, extended type of hopper wagon took place, finally resulting in the GJX and, later, the GJF wagons (later recoded to VHGX/Y/F).
 The wagons were nearly twice as efficient as their four-wheeled cousins when comparing wagon weight to load.

-The initial order consisted of 100 aluminium and 100 steel-bodied wagons, GJX 1–100 and 101–200 respectively; the code indicated Grain, Hopper and Gauge Convertible respectively.
-The wagons were delivered, after initial testing, at a rate of around one or two per week, with deliveries lasting from 21 February 1966 until 11 September 1969.
+Design

 The wagons, with their semi-automatic unloading systems, were used for transport of grain from major terminals (such as Marmalake and Dunolly) to the seaports at Geelong and Portland; the majority of the four-wheeled wagons were retained for use from the hundreds of country silos to the abovementioned grain terminals.
 This was done to ensure that the newest wagons earned their keep as quickly as possible, in addition to the fact that some of the older branch lines did not have the capability to carry wagons as heavy as a fully loaded GJX, at 55 LT compared to a GY's 22 LT maximum payload.

-It was quickly found that other states used the gauge conversion capability of the wagons to their advantage, and quite often grain wagons of this type would vanish beyond the border, only reappearing when in need of repair.
-In response to this issue, nearly all the wagons were recoded from GJX to GJF in 1972, indicating that they were no longer suitable for gauge conversion but still able to travel at up to 50 mph.
-The exception was twenty wagons; at first these were selected at random but this was quickly changed to have GJX 1–20 and GJF covering the rest of the class.
-One of the easiest ways to tell is whether the wagon had a circle or square next to its number; if a square then the wagon would be fitted with load-compensating brake equipment, whereas a circle would mean that as well as grade control equipment, the standard for gauge-convertible rollingstock.

-From 1972, the fleet was further expanded, with wagons 201–350 being constructed brand-new as GJFs, and with steel bodies roughly matching wagons 101–200.